outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - finish list of problem type structures in interface implementation (suboptimal interface queries, incomplete definition routes, sub-optimal or mismatched formats)

+  - give example of structures (like alignments, positions, directions) necessary to integrate structures of organization
+    - as organization systems become integrated (like "applying an OS to machine learning networks to intercept/replace/validate bio system functionality"), their differences in structures like position and their organization & optimization structures will cause problems that are less predictable than other problems
+      - example: applying a 'separation of functionality' structure to folders like occurs on an OS to a machine learning network structure may produce errors like 'separation of function & intent', which can be sub-optimal for tasks like 'identifying optimization metrics'
+        - if this is further complicated by integration into a system as complex as the bio-system (for example by using that OS/network organization structure integration to filter & allocate sensory input information), it could cause less predictable errors, like misidentifying a bio system interface

   - add to definitions
     - games (metric optimization, input/output link finding)
       - games applying system context (metric selection) & function (function building) as a source of interfaces